 The text on this page was automatically translated and hence may differ from the original.
 No rights can be derived from this translation.

-Over the past year and a half, the ICT Lab Utrecht has conducted research for the municipality of Utrecht into the feasibility of a smart surveillance zone.
-In a smart surveillance zone, RFID technology is used to prevent bicycle theft (read more about the concept here).
-The ICT Lab Utrecht has begun constructing a test setup to map out the functioning of RFID technology.
-Subsequently, an application has been developed to store the RFID measurements, making it easier to conduct and analyse experiments.
-Through these experiments, it was determined whether bike theft could be detected using the smart surveillance zone, which indeed proved to be the case.
-Special RFID-on-metal tags were also tested to determine feasibility.
+The ICT Lab Utrecht has conducted research for the municipality of Utrecht over the past year and a half on the feasibility of a smart watch zone.
+In a smart watch zone, RFID technology is used to prevent bicycle theft (read more about the concept here).
+The ICT Lab Utrecht has commenced the construction of a test setup to assess the functionality of RFID technology.
+Subsequently, an application was developed to store the RFID measurements, facilitating easier execution and analysis of experiments.
+Through these experiments, it was determined whether bicycle theft could be detected with the help of the smart watch zone; indeed, this was found to be the case.
+Special RFID-on-metal tags were also tested to ascertain feasibility.

-Partly as a result of the research, the municipality of Utrecht has decided to start a pilot for a smart surveillance gate.
-With a smart surveillance gate, only the entrances and exits are monitored instead of an entire area.
-This solution is particularly suitable for bicycle parking facilities with fixed entrance and exit points.
-In addition to the pilot with a smart surveillance gate, the municipality of Utrecht is also exploring the possibilities of a smart surveillance zone for pop-up bicycle parking facilities.
+Partly as a result of the research, the municipality of Utrecht has decided to initiate a pilot for a smart watch gate.
+In a smart watch gate, only the entrances and exits are monitored, rather than an entire area.
+This solution is particularly suitable for bicycle parking facilities with fixed entrances and exits.
+In addition to the pilot with a smart watch gate, the municipality of Utrecht is also exploring the possibilities for a smart watch zone for pop-up bicycle parking facilities.